Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/War Priest (MPMM).md

 aliases: ["War Priest"]
 ---
 # War Priest
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-254, Volo's Guide to Monsters p.
-218*
+254*

 War priests worship deities of war, protection, and strategy.
 They plan tactics, lead soldiers into battle, confront enemy spellcasters, and tend to casualties.
 A war priest might command an army or serve as the right hand of a [[5.
 Mechanics/Bestiary/Humanoid/Warlord (MPMM).md|warlord]] (appears in "this book") on the battlefield.